 About CARE Teams

 Teams are tasked with reviewing, collaborating and addressing reports forwarded to them through the NOVACares system.
 Team members may reach out to students, faculty and staff members to ensure a comprehensive response to reports.
 CARE team interventions may be brief or, if appropriate, involve long-term monitoring and/or outreach to student(s) of concern.
-The CARE team is not a disciplinary body, however cases that escalate to Student Code of Conduct violations, may be referred to the Dean of Students for appropriate disciplinary action.
+The CARE team is not a disciplinary body, however cases that escalate to Student Code of Conduct violations, may be referred to the Dean of Students Office for appropriate disciplinary action.

 CARE Team Members